JCDubs/video-stream-regulator/README.md

 Once both commands are run, the /streams/check/{userId} GET endpoint will be accessible at http://localhost:3000.
 The function can be invoked either by terminal, browser or Postman by navigating to the _http://localhost:3000/streams/check/{userId}_ endpoint replacing the _{userId}_ with one of the userId's in the _./streamSeeds.json_ file.

-The _./streamSeeds.json_ file contains records to generate the three possible scenarios producable by the /streams/check lambda; a user watching three streams, a user watching less than three streams and a use not watching any streams.
+The _./streamSeeds.json_ file contains records to generate the three possible scenarios producable by the /streams/check lambda; a user watching three streams, a user watching less than three streams and a user not watching any streams.

 ## Tests